 Monday – Tuesday: 11 a.m. – 9 p.m.
 Wednesday – Thursday: 11 a.m. – 10 p.m.
 Friday – Saturday: 11 a.m. – 11 p.m.
 Sunday: Noon – 6 pm.
 (Kitchen closes one hour before closing time.
 Hours differ on game days.)
 115 Federal St.

 Across the street from PNC Park is Local Brewhouse.
 In England, a pub is referred to as a “local” by its regulars.
 You may soon claim Local, with its garage door windows and cozy brick interior, as your “local.”
-The menu features your standard pub fare and includes burgers that reflect the area’s history, such as the Mexican War Street and The Steelworker (4 cheese mac and cheese stuffed between two ¼ pound patties, wrapped in bacon and deep fried in an Arsenal cider batter.
+The menu features your standard pub fare and includes burghers that reflect the area’s history, such as the Mexican War Street and The Steelworker (4 cheese mac and cheese stuffed between two ¼ pound patties, wrapped in bacon and deep fried in an Arsenal cider batter.
 Topped with queso fresco and a jalapeño sweet pepper relish).
 There are also wings, appetizers, and flatbreads.
 Local Brewhouse has daily drink and food specials (not offered on game/event days) including a Monday thru Friday happy hour from 5 – 7 p.m. and $5 on select apps.

 The Jerome Bettis Grille 36

 The Jerome Bettis Grille 36 is a sports bar through and through and is owned by the former Steeler Hall of Fame running back.
 Located across from Stage AE, it’s a convenient spot to congregate before or after a show.
 The drink menu is divided into three categories: Jerome’s Margaritas, Game Day Juice (cocktails), and Extra Points (mostly single shots).